Please note: This is a Citizen Science project for demonstration purposes only

 The RAK7204 is an indoor environmental monitoring station and can measure changes in temperature, humidity, gas pressure and provide an indoor air quality index.

-These sensors connected to the LoRaWAN Network and data is sent wirelessly using the Australian public class licence radio spectrum on (915Mhz) which is received by LoRaWAN Gateways dotted about Adelaide.
+These sensors are connected to the LoRaWAN Network and data is sent wirelessly using the Australian public class licence radio spectrum on (915Mhz) which is received by LoRaWAN Gateways dotted about Adelaide.

 LoRa Devices use a specially encrypted machine code that can be accessed and decrypted over the internet by registered users of The Things Network.

-This can then be used by other software applications, in our case, an application called NodeRED to process the data into actions, messages or to stored it in a database for later use.
+This can then be used by other software applications, in our case, an application called NodeRED to process the data into actions, messages or to store it in a database for later use.
 The database we are using, in this case, is InFluxDB which can be used by a website application called Grafana to display data in a more human-friendly graph on a website.

 The flow diagram below is a quick overview of how data flow from the sensor to a graph on Grafana.